 Paint On Herbicides

 Herbicides are harmful to desired plants, but you can apply them carefully so they only kill ground cover plants.
 Cut the ground cover stems to 1 to 2 inches above the ground on a dry day when the plants are actively growing.
-Put on a long-sleeved shirt, long pants and gloves, and add an equal amount of water to a 50.2 percent glyphosate herbicide product to create a 25.1 percent solution.
-You can add food coloring to the solution to help you see where you have applied it.
+Put on a long-sleeved shirt, long pants, and gloves and add an equal amount of water to a 50.2 percent glyphosate herbicide product to create a 25.1 percent solution.

 Paint the solution onto the ends of the ground cover plants' cut stems, taking care not to paint desired plants.
 You can also apply the herbicide with a sponge.
 If you accidentally apply herbicide to desired plants, immediately wash it away with plenty of clean water.
-Controlling ground cover plants with woody stems in this way is most effective late summer through fall.
+Controlling ground cover plants with woody stems in this way is most effective in late summer through fall.

-Spray on Herbicides
+Spray On Herbicides

-If you protect desired plants well, you can kill invasive ground covers with a herbicide spray.
+If you protect desired plants well, you can kill invasive ground covers with an herbicide spray.
 Herbicides are harmful to most plants, but you can protect desired plants with thick paper or cardboard while the herbicide dries on the ground cover plants.
 Place thick paper bags or cardboard boxes over the desired plants on a dry, still day when no rain is forecast for 24 to 48 hours.
 If you're using paper bags, tie them loosely around the stem bases with twine.

-Put on protective clothing, and spray a ready-to-use 0.96 percent glyphosate product on the ground cover plants, wetting all the plant parts, or apply the product according to the manufacturer's instructions.
+Put on protective clothing and spray a ready-to-use 0.96 percent glyphosate product on the ground cover plants, wetting all the plant parts, or apply the product according to the manufacturer's instructions.
 Don't soak the paper bags or cardboard with spray.
 Remove the paper bags or cardboard boxes when the spray has dried, usually after one or two hours.
 A ready-to-use 5 percent glyphosate herbicide might be needed to control waxy-leaved ground cover plants.